38 Eastwood Drive, Suite 401

 Call prompt routing is a very popular option; one which many people are familiar with if they’ve ever called a company.
 This method involves presenting a caller with an automated menu with a list of options, prompting said caller to make a selection.
 These options may involve choosing a location (perfect for businesses with multiple sites in the same area), or they may be more internal-focused, asking the caller to select a specific department in a company.
 Call prompt routing not only helps callers connect to the right person with little to no hassle, but it also eliminates spoof dialing because it requires human interaction.

 Call percent allocator determines how incoming calls are distributed, whether it’s among company sites in different (but close) locations, or within a company itself among the contact center agents.
-This is accomplished in two ways: The first is done in a Round Robin fashion, and allows for an equal distribution of calls across ring-to numbers.
+This is accomplished in two ways: The first is done in a Round Robin fashion to provide an equal distribution of calls across ring-to numbers.
 This helps guarantee that all locations and/or agents are receiving the same amount of calls so that agents have enough work without feeling overworked.

 The second way is with Weighted Call Distribution, in which calls are distributed among locations using assigned percentages.
 For instance, one location may receive 20% of incoming calls, one may receive 50%, and a third may receive 30%.
 This method is most effective for businesses whose multiple locations may have varying staffing resources, causing some sites to be better equipped to handle more incoming calls than others.

 In cases like this, those routing options are not at all helpful.
 But geo-based routing, such as mobile call routing, can solve this issue.
-800responses’s patented mobile routing solution is able to pinpoint a caller’s precise geographical location, and use that information to route the call to the site that is truly closest to them.
+At 800response, our patented mobile routing solution pinpoints a caller’s precise geographical location.
+Our software uses that information to route the call to the site that is truly closest to them.